accordproject/techdocs/docs/ergo-stdlib.md

 ---
 id: ergo-stdlib
-title: Ergo Libraries
+title: Standard Libraries
 ---

 The following libraries are provided with the Ergo compiler.

-## Standard Library
+## Stdlib

 The following functions are in the `ord.accordproject.ergo.stdlib` namespace and available by default.